Israelis erupt in protest to demand a cease-fire after 6 more hostages die in Gaza

 A forum of hostage families has demanded a “complete halt of the country” to push for a cease-fire and hostage release.

 Even a mass outpouring of anger would not immediately threaten Netanyahu or his far right government.
 He still controls a majority in parliament.
 But he has caved in to public pressure before.
-Mass protests led him to cancel the dismissal of his defense minister last year, and a general strike last year helped lead to a delay in his controversial judicial overhaul.
+A general strike last year helped lead to a delay in his controversial judicial overhaul.

 A family’s high-profile campaign